IamginE/RL_karel_tasks/README.md

 - `create_supervised_data.py` contains a single function that uses an environment to generate datasets that can be used for supervised training (imitation learning) and saves them at the specified location.
 - `data_loading.py` handles all data loading tasks.
 This includes reading from the `.json` files.
 It has functions that produce the state feature presentation as specified in `project2_train.pdf`.
 Additionally, it contains the Dataset that handles data flow during supervised training.
 - `environment.py` contains a function for printing a visuliaziation of a vectorized state and the `Karel_Environment` that handles sampling initial states, as well as calculating state transitions and rewards.
-- `imitation_learning.py` contains functions to 1) pretrain a model in a supervised way and save it, 2) test optimzation of supervised learning on the same dataset for different learning rates.
+- `imitation_learning.py` contains functions to 1) pretrain a model in a supervised way and save it, 2) test optimzation of supervised learning on the same dataset for different learning rates (with SGD).
 2) produces plots and logs.
 - `networks.py` contains actor (policy) and critic (value) network.
 - `plot.py` contains all plotting functions used for evaluation.
 - `rollout_buffer.py` uses a rollout buffer that is heavily inspired by https://github.com/DLR-RM/stable-baselines3/blob/master/stable_baselines3/common/buffers.py.
 This buffer is used for storing the data produced in episodes generated when training with PPO.
 It also contains the routines to compute the advantage values.